Dayton.FYI

 Self-Governance Mechanism

 AI is developing at a break-neck pace.
 Who decides when a new AI use case is appropriate?
 A policy should establish that the City Editor has authority over AI usage in editorial functions, subject to the disclosure framework.
-New categories of AI use that don’t fit the existing four tiers require board review — not for editorial approval (which the firewall prohibits) but for policy compliance.
+New categories of AI use that don’t fit the existing four levels require board review — not for editorial approval (which the firewall prohibits) but for policy compliance.
 And the annual AI transparency report, published by the City Editor, serves as the public accountability mechanism.

 V. Data Governance: Privacy as a Civic Commitment